needle-mirror/com.unity.adaptiveperformance/Documentation~/user-guide.md

 ![Big and medium cores are accelerated while tiny cores are on the same level as before.](Images/boost-mode.png)

 The downside is a higher energy consumption and heat production; using boost mode can easily bring the device into a throttling state.
-You should profile your application and look for additional optimizations before considering boost mood, and only use boost mode for short bursts.
+You should profile your application and look for additional optimizations before considering boost mode, and only use boost mode for short bursts.

 Typical scenarios for boost mode: